About European Testing Week

 The European Test Finder is a tool where any user can search for the nearest testing centre for HIV, hepatitis, STIs.

-Results from the online survey are analysed and summarised into reports which are available on the ETW website.
+Until 2022, online surveys were sent out to all participating organisations after every campaign, and the results were analysed and summarised into reports which are available on the ETW website.
 To access past ETW evaluation reports, click here.

-By signing-up to participate in European Testing Week, you are indicating that you intend to take action to contribute to achieving the aims of ETW to increase awareness of the benefits of HIV, hepatitis and STI testing to increase the proportion of people who are aware of their status.
+By signing up to participate in European Testing Week, you indicate that you intend to take action to contribute to achieving the aims of ETW (to increase awareness of the benefits of HIV, hepatitis and STI testing to increase the proportion of people who are aware of their status.)

 Having signed-up for European Testing Week, you may wish to: